 When a student is accused of a crime or a serious offense, they may feel as though they have little power to explain themselves.
 The legal process can be adversarial, and the university conduct system can sometimes be confusing and intimidating

-If you or your child are facing discipline for an alleged offense, legal help may be available.
+If you or your child are facing discipline for an alleged offense, may be available from a dedicated criminal attorney.
 A well-informed Mount Pleasant student defense lawyer could represent a student through both legal and administrative hearings and protect their rights and interests.

 Hazing in Mount Pleasant

 Per the South Carolina Code of Laws §16-3-510, hazing is defined as intentionally or recklessly engaging in initiation activities that could foreseeably cause physical harm.
 Under the statute, customary athletic competitions or military training exercises may not constitute hazing.

 Under S.C.
 Code Ann. §16-3-520, it is also illegal in Mount Pleasant to knowingly permit hazing or fail to report it when possible instances become evident.
 Individuals who are found to have violated either statute may be charged with a misdemeanor and may be lawfully sentenced to up to one year in jail, in addition to a $500 fine.

 The implied consent of those who were allegedly hazed is not a valid defense under Mount Pleasant law.
 However, a persuasive attorney in Mount Pleasant may be able to raise other viable defenses for a student.